-None of the original SSL models demonstrate straightening in their representations (Fig. 5A, gray), but a slight straightening regularization can significantly improve straightness beyond the pixel level (blue).
+None of the original SSL models demonstrate straightening in their representations (Fig. 5A, gray), but modest amounts of straightening regularization can significantly improve straightness beyond the pixel level (blue).
 Fig. 5B compares adversarial robustness under the original SSL loss [35, 7, 14, 6] and the corresponding variant regularized by straightening.
-For all objectives tested, straightening was shown to systematically improve representational robustness, even though the original training was already heavily tuned to optimize performance.
+For all objectives tested, straightening systematically improved representational robustness, even though the original training was already heavily tuned to optimize performance.
 We repeated the same robustness test on pixel-level white noise (see Appendix) and observed the same benefits of adding the straightening loss.
 This suggests that the idea of representational straightening and the use of temporally smooth image augmentations may prove of general practical utility for robust recognition, and makes straightening an important new tool in the SSL toolkit.